Quesadeha/cse_163_final_project/README.md

 2. Inside of FinalProject, clone this repository
     * git clone https://github.com/Quesadeha/cse_163_final_project.git
 3. Also inside of FinalProject, create a folder named "Documents" (must be named Documents)
-4. Inside of Documents, download the CSV data files and GeoDataFrame folder
+4. Inside of Documents, download the CSV data files, JSON file, and the Interactive Maps and WA_CountyBndys folders:
     * https://drive.google.com/drive/folders/1njVSLZgUeG0PwVA8U_9XlLPpvtzMnRc2?usp=sharing
 5. Install plotly:
     * Create a new terminal